 The incredible Beynac castle in the Dordogne (DomyD - Pixabay)

 Architecture from across the ages

 Everywhere you look you'll see definitive examples of France’s sublime architecture.
 This takes the form of cathedrals (Notre Dame de Paris, Notre Dame de Strasbourg and many, many others), abbeys (e.g. Mont Saint Michel in Normandy, Abbaye de Sénanque in Provence), medieval market halls (e.g. a weekend day in Dives-Sur-Mer on the Normandy coast), and Roman temples and amphitheaters (the Maison Carrée in Nîmes, southern France).
-You can also admire typical regional architecture, such as the half-timbered houses of Normandy’s coast and back-road villages or the traditional Basque architecture in the villages of the French Basque Country.
+You can also admire typical regional architecture, such as the half-timbered houses of Normandy’s coast and back-road villages or the traditional Basque architecture on one of our French Basque Country tours.
 From the capital out to the provincial towns, the country’s buildings are all part of the incredibly diverse French landscape.